 Not then, not ever had she spoken of how she got there or where she had been.
-The sawyer's wife named her Soledad and following a winter of feeding the daft girl who kept wandering off getting lost, who knew nothing and worked less, a strange, melancholy girl to whom her sons were paying very close attention, the wife asked her husband to get quit of her.
+The sawyer's wife named her soledad and following a winter of feeding the daft girl who kept wandering off getting lost, who knew nothing and worked less, a strange, melancholy girl to whom her sons were paying very close attention, the wife asked her husband to get quit of her.
 He obliged and offered her to the care of a customer he trusted.
 Sir.
-When she arrived, Mistress barely hid her annoyance and admitted the place could use the help.
+When she arrived, Mistress barely hid her annoyance but admitted the place could use the help.
 If Sir was bent on travel, two female farmers were not enough.

 Lila watched while Mistress trained Soledad to sewing, the one task she liked and was good at, and said nothing when Sir made the girl sleep by the fireplace all seasons.
 To stop her roaming, he said.
-So the coming of another little new girl tk years later Lila welcomed.
-Odd, but easy company, the child learned quickly, was eager to know more and would have been the perfect one to find the smithy if only she had not been sickened with love of him.
+So Lila welcomed the coming of another little girl the years later.
+She did not speak for a long time but when she did her light, sing song voice was a delight to hear.
+Odd, but easy company, the child learned quickly, was eager to know more and would blacksmith have been the perfect one to find the smithy if only she had not been sickened with love of him.